RedHatInsights/compliance-backend/README.md

 #### Setup

 1. Log in into the ephemeral cluster
-2. Set up bonfire configuration
+2. Set up bonfire configuration (optional)

     To use local deployement confguration update the `~/.config/bonfire/config.yaml` as follows:
     ```